axelmagn/django-serializers/README.md

 ### include_default_fields

-The default set of fields on an object are the attributes that will be serialized if no serializer fields are explicitly specified on the class.
+By default any default fields on an object will be serialized, along with any explicity declared fields.

-When serializer fields *are* explicitly specified, these will normally be used instead of the default fields.

-If `include_default_fields` is set to `True`, then *both* the explicitly specified serializer fields *and* the object's default fields will be used.
+If `include_default_fields` is set to `False`, then *only* the explicitly specified serializer fields will be used.

-For example, in this case, only the 'full_name' field will be serialized:
+For example, in this case, both the 'full_name' field, and any instance attributes on the object will be serialized:

     class CustomSerializer(Serializer):
         full_name = Serializer(label='Full name')

-In this case, both the 'full_name' field, and any instance attributes on the object will be serialized:
+In this case, only the 'full_name' field will be serialized:

     class CustomSerializer(Serializer):
         full_name = Serializer(label='Full name')

         class Meta:
-            include_default_fields = True
+            include_default_fields = False

 ### format